Hezbollah allies gain in Lebanon vote, underscoring Iran sway

 Geagea is Hezbollah’s most prominent Lebanese Christian opponent.
 He led the Lebanese Forces militia in the last years of the civil war, during which he was an adversary of Aoun.

-Hariri has urged the quick formation of a government after the election so it can press ahead with reforms needed to reduce state debt levels that are among the highest in the world.
+Hariri has urged the quick formation of a government after the election so it can press ahead with reforms needed to reduce state debt levels, among the highest in the world.

-Donors want to see reform before they release some of the $11 billion of aid and soft loans pledged in April.
+Donors want to see reforms before they release some of the $11 billion of aid and soft loans pledged in April.

-Lebanon has been a big recipient of foreign aid to help it cope with hosting one million refugees who fled the war in neighboring Syria, equal to one-in-four of the population.
+Lebanon has been a big recipient of foreign aid to help it cope with hosting one million refugees from neighboring Syria.

 Lebanon should have held a parliamentary election in 2013 but MPs instead voted to extend their own term because leaders could not agree on a new parliamentary election law.

 The question of Hezbollah’s weapons has slipped down the political agenda in Lebanon in recent years.
 Hariri, who led years of political conflict with the group, says it is an issue to be resolved regionally through dialogue.

 The Lebanon vote is to be followed on May 12 by an Iraqi election that is also set to underline Iran’s reach, with one of three pro-Tehran Shi’ite leaders set to become prime minister.

+Iran said it respected Lebanon’s election, while France said the vote was an important step.

-Reporting by Tom Perry, Laila Bassam and Ellen Francis, Additional reporting by Dan Williams in Jeruisalem and Parisa Hafezi in Ankara, Editing by Simon Cameron-Moore, Paul Tait, William Maclean
+Reporting by Tom Perry, Laila Bassam and Ellen Francis, Additional reporting by Dan Williams in Jeruisalem and Parisa Hafezi in Ankara, Editing by William Maclean and Gareth Jones